Sirius-77/Video-VRR/README.md

 ## Infer

-1. Use your pretrained model weight or download our model weight from the [Baidu Cloud link](https://pan.baidu.com/s/15mvAuSuDG4dQpKbrbNLOEQ?pwd=pdzf) with the extraction code of `pdzf`.
+1. Use your pretrained model weight or download our model weight from the [Baidu Cloud link](https://pan.baidu.com/s/1pujP1SBIB6Y_40T2zTf1Zg?pwd=pyai) with the extraction code of `pyai`.
 Put it under the `ckpt/` folder.
 2. Extract features of the perspective street view images with `demo/feature_extractor.py`, and build the feature database.
 You can also download the features of the steet view images in New York VRR dataset from the [Baidu Cloud link](https://pan.baidu.com/s/1HuHNDlvN_ffTWGsXzmSWzw?pwd=yjqp) with the extraction code of `yjqp`, put it under the `demo/feature_db` folder.
 3. Run `eval_videoloc.py` to obtain the predicted route of each query video.